YourOnly-One/yoo-hugo-content/snoworld/en-ph/blog/reviews/2021/20210111-please-dont-date-him-2020.md

 type = "TVSeries"

 [semweb.review]
-snippet = "「Please Don't Date Him」 is romantic comedy done right.
-There are many shows categorised as RomCom over the years and very few deserving of this label. 「Please Don't Date Him」 is one of the few exception as it brings out genuine laughter in every episode while building on the romantic relationship of the characters." rating = "9.00"
+snippet = "《Please Don't Date Him》 is romantic comedy done right.
+There are many shows categorised as RomCom over the years and very few deserving of this label. 《Please Don't Date Him》 is one of the few exception as it brings out genuine laughter in every episode while building on the romantic relationship of the characters." rating = "9.00"

 # If different from our website